getyoti/yoti-doc-scan-react-native/README.md

 RNYotiDocScan.setRequestCode(0); // default: 9001
 ```

-On iOS, the SDK expects launched sessions to contain multiple flows by default.
-To enable single-flow sessions, configure and include [yoti-doc-scan-react-native-configuration-ios.json](templates/yoti-doc-scan-react-native-configuration-ios.json) in your project’s target and then set the configuration as follows:
+On iOS, the SDK expects a launched session to contain multiple flows by default.
+To enable a single-flow session, configure and include [yoti-doc-scan-react-native-configuration-ios.json](templates/yoti-doc-scan-react-native-configuration-ios.json) in your project’s target and then set the configuration as follows:
 ```javascript
 RNYotiDocScan.setConfiguration({
     bundle_identifier: "", // Optional: defaults to the main bundle identifier if not specified.